Published On: May 01 2013 04:30:28 PM EDTUpdated On: May 02 2014 02:00:00 AM EDT

 1982: The Weather Channel debuts.

-1977: Actress Jenna von Oy, best known for her role as Six LeMeure on the sitcom "Blossom," is born in Danbury, Conn.
+1977: Actress Jenna von Oy, best known for her role as Six LeMeure on the sitcom "Blossom," is born in Danbury, Connecticut.

 1975: Soccer star David Beckham, one of the best known soccer players in the world, is born in London, England.
 Beckham rose to fame playing for Manchester United, debuting at age 17 and ultimately helping the team to six Premier League titles, two FA Cup wins, and the UEFA Champions League title in 1999.
 He's also played for Real Madrid, the Los Angeles Galaxy and AC Milan and captained the England national team for six years.